• The dental laboratory will create a temporary denture for you based on the impression taken before you have all your remaining teeth removed.

 Picture by Authority Dental under CC 2.0 license

-The process to get an immediate denture starts when they are still natural teeth in place.
-Prior to having them extracted, your dental professional will take an impression of the arch (or both arches if you're having a maxillary and mandibular denture made) as well as bite impressions to show how your teeth come together.
-As a rule, the denture will be produced by a dental lab.
+The process of getting an immediate denture starts when the natural teeth are still in place.
+Prior to having them extracted, your dental professional will take an impression of the arch (or both arches if you are having a maxillary and mandibular denture made) as well as bite impressions to show how your teeth come together.
+As a general rule, dentures are typically produced by a dental laboratory.

-A few weeks later, you'll return to the office for oral surgery to extract the remaining natural teeth.
+A few weeks later, you will return to the office for oral surgery to extract the remaining natural teeth.
 You can have this done at a general dentist's office or by an oral surgeon.

-Immediately following the extractions, your dentist will put the temporary denture in place.
-You'll be instructed to wear the denture as long as you can tolerate it and will typically return the very next day for your first adjustment and a 24-hour check of the extraction sites.
+Immediately following the extractions, your dentist will place the temporary denture in your mouth.
+You will be instructed to wear the denture as long as you can tolerate it and will typically return the very next day for your first adjustment and a 24-hour check of the extraction sites.

-You will have multiple visits during the healing time and your dentist might place a temporary reline material to help with sore spots on the gum tissues.
+You will have multiple visits during the healing period, and your dentist may place a temporary reline material to help alleviate sore spots on the gum tissues.

 Pros and cons of immediate dentures

-There are pros and cons of immediate dentures and it's important to understand these so that you can make a good decision when you're ready to begin the transition.
+There are pros and cons to immediate dentures, and it is essential to understand these so that you can make an informed decision when you are ready to begin the transition.

-The biggest advantage to having an immediate denture is that you get to have teeth right after the extractions.
+The most significant advantage of having an immediate denture is that you can have teeth right after the extractions.
 You do not have to walk around without teeth for several months until the final dentures are made.
-This is of course more aesthetically pleasing, but immediate dentures also give you something to eat with.
+This is, of course, more aesthetically pleasing.
+However, immediate dentures also give you something to eat with.
 Plus, you get to use your immediate dentures to practice with, which will make your transition into traditional dentures much easier.

-The downside to having an immediate dentures after tooth extractions is that you'll need to have a second pair made in the future.
-This of course adds to the cost and even if you have insurance, they insurance company will typically not pay for a new set of dentures within the first five years.
+The downside to having immediate dentures after tooth extractions is that you will need to have a second pair made in the future.
+This, of course, adds to the cost, and even if you have insurance, the insurance company typically will not cover a new set of dentures within the first five years.

 • Never go without teeth